-Beeceptor helps you by wrapping an existing API endpoint with Beeceptor's endpoint.
+Beeceptor is an MITM (man-in-the-middle) proxy as well.
+It wraps your API endpoint with Beeceptor's sud-domain.
 This facilitates intercepting traffic and giving you an opportunity to inspect and mock in between.
+You can change response or simulate high latencies.

 Here is how you can update an endpoint to be a proxy for your target API domain.